Chapter 18 : Elektra and Felix

 Scorpius was by no means my textbook knight in shining armour, but he was certainly my Sir Luckless in tinfoil.

 In a truly spontaneous fit of philosophy, I abandoned the writing notebook and the chores and instead found myself a scrap of parchment Scorpius had been doodling on.
-And with the parchment on the coffee table and me hunched over it with a cheap biro in my hand, I printed the words Lucy Weasley’s Manifesto for True Love
+And with the parchment on the coffee table and me hunched over it with a cheap biro in my hand, I printed the words Lucy Weasley’s Manifesto for True Love.
+Then I decided that was a bit formal and replaced true love with troo wub.

 I found myself lost for words.